dkarthe/webjeda-blog/_posts/2016-03-06-free-domain-email-zoho.md

 ### Step 5: Verify Domain Ownership
 {: .clear}
-This is the crucial part where you have to verify your ownership for the domain.
+This is the crucial part where you have to verify your ownership of the domain.
 Select your domain registrar from the drop-down menu.
 If you don't see your registrar in the list, then select others.
 ![free email hosting for domain](/images/setup-custom-domain-email-with-ZOHO-5.jpg){: .full}

 ### Step 6: Obtain CNAME details